grid-rbx/rev/docs/docs/api-ref.md

 <a name="checkForCode"></a>

 ## checkForCode(id, code, proxy) ⇒ <code>Promise</code>

+Function to check if a string is on a Roblox user's profile

 **Kind**: global function
 **Returns**: <code>Promise</code> - Promise that reflects true if code is found, false if not.